(Last updated on August 5, 2024.)

 Direction of Texts

-Note texts and text in the header area are layout horizontally when measure direction is horizontal or vertically (rotated 90 degrees clockwise) when measure direction is vertical.
-If a text prefixed with “.”, it is layout vertically (each character is not rotated) when measure direction is vertical.
-These are default behaviour.
+Note texts and text in the header area are laid out horizontally when the measure direction is horizontal or vertically (rotated 90 degrees clockwise) when measure direction is vertical.
+If a text is prefixed with “.”, it is layout vertically (each character is not rotated) when the measure direction is vertical.
+These are default behavior.

-You can change the direction (fixed horizonata or vertical) of each text indivisually from the context menu.
+You can change the direction (fixed horizontal or vertical) of each text individually from the context menu.

 < Layout Editing |^ Index | Directive >